arifhamed/arifhamed.github.io/_pages/guides/linux.md

 # ubuntu tips

-This is more, like, for me to reference to.
+This is more, like, for me to reference to. i learned some things **and i will forget them** after a while, so here it is.

 <br><br><br><hr>